gnachman/iterm2-website/source/features.md

 <section class="feature-block">
 <a name="256-colors"></a>
 ### 256 Colors (or more!)
 With 256-color mode, Vim explodes with photorealism: the terminal is a medley of color and code comes alive.
-In version 3 (now in beta), 24-bit color is supported.
+In version 3, 24-bit color is supported.
 <a href="img/screenshots/256colors.png" target="_blank"><img src="img/screenshots/256colors.png"></a>

 </section>